Attract native birds

 • Keep pest animals under control (as they prey on birds)

-• Install bird strike decals on your windows to prevent birds from flying into the glass
+• Install anti-bird strike stickers on your windows to prevent birds from flying into the glass